Mildred Putnam - Personal Financial Management

 She teamed with her son Peter to spend millions on sculptures and paintings by artists such as Picasso, Henry Moore, Jacques Lipchitz, and George Segal that she presented to Princeton University, Case Western Reserve University and the Cleveland Museum of Art.
 In 1978, Mildred commissioned Segal to sculpt a memorial to the Kent State University students killed by Ohio National Guard troops in 1970.
 Kent State officials rejected the proposed sculpture of Abraham ready to sacrifice his son, Isaac, as "inappropriate" and "too violent."
 She then gave it to Princeton University, which accepted it gratefully.

-Another Segal sculpture, commissioned by Mrs. Putnam to commemorating at the time the “Gay Liberation Movement,” was offered around Northeast Ohio, but was refused.
-Hence, she donated to a park in New York City’s Greenwich Village.
+Another Segal sculpture, commissioned by Mrs. Putnam commemorating the “Gay Liberation Movement,” was offered to a number of organizations around Northeast Ohio, but was refused.
+Instead, she donated the sculpture to a park in New York City’s Greenwich Village.

 In March 1993, the Nature Conservancy, the largest non-profit land preservation group in the world, launched a fundraising program.
 Mildred and Peter presented them with a $37 million gift, the largest the conservancy ever received.